OpenNebula/docs/source/open_cluster_deployment/networking_setup/node.rst

 Node Setup
 ====================

 This guide includes specific node setup steps to enable each network mode.
-You **only need** to apply the corresponding section to the select mode.
+You **only need** to apply the corresponding section to the selected mode.

 Bridged Networking Mode
 ================================================================================

 Requirements
 --------------------------------------------------------------------------------
-* The OpenNebula node packages are installed, see the :ref:`KVM node <kvm_node>`, the :ref:`LXC node <lxc_node>` and the :ref:`Firecracker node <fc_node>` installation sections for more details.
+* The OpenNebula node packages are installed.
+See the :ref:`KVM node <kvm_node>`, the :ref:`LXC node <lxc_node>` and the :ref:`Firecracker node <fc_node>` installation sections for more details.

-* By default, network isolation is provided through ``ebtables``, this package needs to be installed on nodes.
+* By default, network isolation is provided through ``ebtables``.
+This package needs to be installed on nodes.

 Configuration
 --------------------------------------------------------------------------------
 * No additional configuration is needed.
-If ``BRIDGE`` configured in the Virtual Network does not exist, a new Linux bridge will be created at VM instantiation time.
+If ``BRIDGE`` configured in the Virtual Network does not exist, a new Linux bridge will be created when the VM is instantiated.

 802.1Q VLAN Networking Mode
 ================================================================================

 Requirements
 --------------------------------------------------------------------------------
-* The OpenNebula node packages are installed, see the :ref:`KVM node <kvm_node>`, the :ref:`LXC node <lxc_node>` and the :ref:`Firecracker node <fc_node>` installation sections for more details.
+* The OpenNebula node packages are installed.
+See the :ref:`KVM node <kvm_node>`, the :ref:`LXC node <lxc_node>` and the :ref:`Firecracker node <fc_node>` installation sections for more details.

 * The ``8021q`` module must be loaded in the kernel.